KaiyuanWu/BVDT/README.md

 protobuf is used to easily configure the program and store the output model file.
 See https://developers.google.com/protocol-buffers/docs/tutorials for tutorials of protobuf.
 The parameters of this program are specified in [src/proto/algo.proto].

+     - Dlib

+Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
+See http://dlib.net for more informations.
+We use the ''solve_trust_region_subproblem'' to solve the trust region subproblem of the L2-BVDT algorithm.

+     - Object-Oriented Software for Quadratic Programming (OOQP)

+OOQP is an object-oriented C++ package, based on a primal-dual interior-point method, for solving convex quadratic programming problems (QPs).
+See http://pages.cs.wisc.edu/~swright/ooqp/ for more detations.
+We use the OOQP package to solve the quardratic optimization subproblem of the L1-BVDT algorithm.

 To compile the program, type "make" in the source root directory.
 The main excutable program is named by "bvdt".

 Demonstration
 ============